MithiDocs

 Purpose

-The Active Store is optimized for high-speed search and regulatory supervision of communications.
+The Active Store is designed for high-volume, high-speed indexing and search of communication (email and chat) data.

 Data Model

-• primary data unit: email messages and chat transcripts
+• Primary unit: Email messages and chat transcripts

 Key Capabilities

-• activation of messages into the Live Store for collaboration
+• Activation of messages into Live Store for collaboration

 Typical Use Cases